• Skip to primary navigation

 It is a typical breakfast in Bogotá, the capital of Colombia.
 It's a comforting soup made with milk, scallions, bread, cilantro and eggs.

 Until recently, I had never made Changua and I didn’t have a recipe.
-My mom loves this egg soup, so I gave her a call hoping that she had a recipe.
+My mom loves this egg and milk soup, so I gave her a call hoping that she had a recipe.
 Well, she did so now that’s two of mom’s recipes in a row.

 Recetas Colombianas en InglesPin